 Some common factors considered by judges when applying a punishment include:

 Regardless of your criminal charge, experienced Houston criminal defense attorney Neal Davis is prepared to help if your case is in Harris County, Fort Bend County or Montgomery County.
-Contact our firm today and get a free legal review of your case.
+Contact our firm today and get a legal review of your case.

 Continue reading: Texas Felonies vs. Misdemeanors: What's the Difference?